Gabriel Jacobs: Descendants

-Zachariah Jacobs, son of Abigail, born about 1736, was taxable on a white male tithe and 2 Negro tithes in New Hanover County, North Carolina in 1762.
-He was listed as a “Black” taxable in Brunswick County, North Carolina in 1772 and granted land on Buckhead Swamp in the same county in 1784.
+Zachariah Jacobs, son of Abigail, born about 1736, was taxable on a white male tithe and 2 Negro tithes in New Hanover County, North Carolina, in 1762.
+He was listed as a "Black" taxable in Brunswick County, North Carolina in 1772 and granted land on Buckhead Swamp in the same county in 1784.

-Zachariah is considered to be the father of Peter, William, Josiah and Ezekiah.
+Zachariah is the father of Peter, William, Josiah, and Ezekiah.
 All four sons served North Carolina during the American Revolution.
 They were among over 400 freeborn African-Americans from North Carolina who served as Patriots.